Aliases for HIST2H2AC Gene

 GeneCards Summary for HIST2H2AC Gene

 HIST2H2AC (Histone Cluster 2 H2A Family Member C) is a Protein Coding gene.
-Diseases associated with HIST2H2AC include Retinitis Pigmentosa 20.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Meiosis.
-GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+Diseases associated with HIST2H2AC include Retinitis Pigmentosa 20 and Cleft Palate, Isolated.
+Among its related pathways are Meiosis and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST2H2AA4.

 UniProtKB/Swiss-Prot for HIST2H2AC Gene